knno/kengine-archive/docs/0.2/Kengine.Utils.Arrays.md

 ##### **Description**

-Return the minimum and maximum numbers in an array
+Returns the minimum and maximum numbers in an array

 **Returns**: <code>Array.&lt;Any&gt;</code> - An array containing the minimum and maximum numbers